 Technical SEO optimizes your website's backend to make it work more smoothly and boost its rating.
 These are the parts that make up your website's backend.
 You can have a stunning website, but if the technical components of your website aren't optimized, it won't matter.

 Page speed is one of the most critical technical SEO factors.
 Users don't want to wait forever for your page to load when they visit it.
 You must guarantee that your page loads fast if you're going to see the most pleasing effects.
 Google PageSpeed Insights can help you keep track of your page speed.
-You must make the adjustments to your website on your own if you utilize this tool.
-Businesses that lack technical expertise might employ a digital marketing firm and use their page speed services.
+Businesses might employ a digital marketing firm and use their page speed services.

 White Hat vs. Black Hat SEO

 White hat search engine optimization (white hat SEO) refers to SEO tactics that emphasize the website's audience to establish a premium website over time.

 Making new, high-quality website content and giving links to other helpful content on the website are examples of white hat SEO tactics.
 White hat SEO techniques follow all search engine regulations and practices, designed to keep web admins from gaming the search engines at the expense of the readers' experience.
 Ethical SEO is another term for white hat SEO.

 Black hat SEO employs extreme SEO methods, techniques, and tactics that are only focused on search engines rather than a human audience and frequently violate search engine restrictions.
 Those aiming for a speedy financial return on their website instead of a long-term commitment are more likely to apply black hat SEO.

 Finally, search engine rankings are determined by high-quality, thorough, and relevant text.

 Google developers are working hard to make it easier for people to find you, as long as you create the most exemplary page on the Internet for your topic.